tejashree-aj/ITHS_CMSProject/Readme.md

 ### Installation
 Follow the below steps:
+- SQL Script i available in SQLScripts folder.
+Once executed in database, then update database connection string in appsettings.json file.
 - All the blog images will be saved in this folder - "BlogImagePath": "images\\BlogImages\\"

 ### EndPoint